Mimetic Explicit Time Discretiztions: Systems of Ordinary Differential Equations

 \subsection{Continuous Time}

 Let $X$ and $Y$ be linear spaces (finite or infinite dimensional).
 It is important that it is not assumed that $X$ and $Y$ have the same dimension.
 If $f$ and $g$ are in $X$ then their inner product is $\langle f , g \rangle$ and the norm of $f$ is given by $\norm{f}^2 = \langle f , f \rangle$, with the same notation for $Y$.
-Let $A$ be a linear operator mapping $X$ to $Y$ with adjoint $A^*$.
-This is summarized by
+Let $A$ be a linear operator mapping $X$ to $Y$ with adjoint $A^*$, then

 and if $f \in X$ and $g \in Y$ then